k-nearest-neighbor/m-school/src/app/alignment/papers/page.md

 nextjs:
   metadata:
     title: The Research Literature
-    description: Papers, articles, and other literature on Alignmen and ability research.
+    description: Papers, articles, and other literature on Alignment and ability research.
+    openGraph:
+      title: >
+        The Research Literature
+      description: >
+        Papers, articles, and other literature on Alignment and ability research.
+      images:
+        - url: /main-card-2309.png
+    twitter:
+      title: >
+        The Research Literature
+      description: >
+        Papers, articles, and other literature on Alignment and ability research.
+      images:
+        - url: /main-card-2309.png
+      card: 'summary_large_image'
+      creator: '@k_nearest'
 ---

 Nothing here yet.